0nn0/bookie/README.md

 Dates in the Postgres database are stored in the the ISO 8601 format (YYYY-MM-DD).
 There is no time information stored.
 When working with dates in the front-end, a date is parsed to a Date object using date-fns.

+### Tasks

+- Add invite accepted state to landingpage OR create custom page to which users that click Accept invite get redirected to
+- Loading skeleton
+- Invite emails
+- Showing calendar directly in overlay and add spinner to heading (to avoid jump in modal content size)
+- Ask for first and last name after account creation
+- Check order of actions in invite api endpoint when inviting guest
+- Move first/last name to metadata
+- Fix booking query keys